aevri/barrie-bear/barrie_bear.md

 do a bit of exploration.
 They had been in the forest several times before, but there was one part which they had heard a lot about but had never ventured into.
-The place is known locally as Oak Tree Glen and eVeryone says that only a fool or a brave man would eve; go
+The place is known locally as Oak Tree Glen and everyone says that only a fool or a brave man would ever go

 there.
 Consequently, it was always deserted, but as they thought